CodingWonders/dt_help/README.md

 5. Create your changes and test
 6. Once you've done your contributions, create a pull request

+### Building the final site

+To build the final sites for all languages, do the following:

+1. Open a terminal window in the directory you have cloned the repo to
+2. Type `powershell .\site_gen.ps1`

+> [!NOTE]
+> If you see a security warning, you need to unblock the file.
+To do this:
+> 1. Select the file, go to Properties and click "Unblock"
+> 2. Type in that terminal window the following: `powershell -command Unblock-File .\site_gen.ps1`

+Finally, you'll have all languages in the `site` folders of all languages.

 ## Additional notes

 - When adding full-window screenshots, ShareX is recommended and must be configured for window transparency capture.
 Go to the capture settings and enable such option